 Face-to-face conversations are rare these days, but when I’m on the road, I use a high-quality field recorder such as the Zoom H5 or H6.
 I try to keep an eye on the latest Zoom product line-up, as I think they’re terrific.
 I also use my iPhone Voice Memos app, but this option requires a reasonably good environment to capture sound that works well.
 The microphones on the iPhone Pro are excellent.

-For remote interviews, I subscribe to a service called SquadCast.
+For remote interviews, I subscribed to a service called SquadCast, and have moved over to Riverside.
 My guest doesn’t have to register for anything, which keeps things simple.
 All they do is join me for a browser-hosted call that records our voices locally (our respective computers record our voices).
-Once the conversation is over, SquadCast sends each track of high-quality audio ready for me to begin the editing process.
+Once the conversation is over, Riverside saves each track of high-quality audio ready for me to begin the editing process.
 It’s a great service that makes the process of hosting a show simple, especially from the viewpoint of the guest, who’s probably unaccustomed to the technical aspects of putting a podcast together.

 Editing with an iPad Pro

 I used to use GarageBand for editing podcasts.
 Since I bought an iPad Pro a couple of years ago, I’ve used the remarkable Ferrite app.
 Yes, all of my podcast editing is done on an iPad!
 And with iOS 14, I believe SquadCast will soon be supported, so I may never leave the iPad environment for all future podcast productions.
 Perfect!